drand/timevault/README.md

 This is currently running against the drand testnet.
 The availability, continuity and security guarantees on the testnet are weak.
 In February 2023, we will be deploying [unchained randomness](https://drand.love/docs/cryptography/#randomness) to mainnet which will enable timelock encryption there and provide much better guarantees.

+## Deployment
+The app is currently deployed on cloudflare, though running the `build:githubpages` npm script to build it.
+Github Actions did not allow setting some useful security headers out-of-the-box.

 ## License

 This project is licensed using the [Permissive License Stack](https://protocol.ai/blog/announcing-the-permissive-license-stack/) which means that all contributions are available under the most permissive commonly-used licenses, and dependent projects can pick the license that best suits them.